 - The Actif '60+' continues to engage the older population of the county in community and facility activity.
-22-23 saw over 2,300 participations in the community as a result of the Welsh Government Funding administer through Sport Wales. - Community 'Health Prevention' Initiatives that target those who suffers from loneliness and isolation and mental health illnesses saw extremely positive participation throughout 22/23.
-With 7387 participation in 'Curling and Cuppa' session and in the Mental Health running groups across the county.
-Averaging 155 participation per week of the year.
+2022-23 saw over 2,300 participations in the community as a result of the Welsh Government Funding administer through Sport Wales. - Community 'Health Prevention' Initiatives that target those who suffer from loneliness and isolation and mental health illnesses saw extremely positive participation throughout 2022/23.
+With 7387 participating in 'Curling and Cuppa' sessions and in Mental Health running groups across the county.
+Averaging around 155 participating per week of the year.

 - This year Actif lead on the Carmarthenshire West Wales Walking for Well-being initiative in partnership with Pembrokeshire National Park.
-Since taking over the project the Actif Adults Officers have doubled the number of weekly walks to 8 countywide and see an average of 180 weekly regular walkers. - Community Walking Sports continues to go from strength to strength and 22/23 saw over 2,300 participations in Walking Football, Rugby and Netball.
+Since taking over the project the Actif Adults Officers have doubled the number of weekly walks to 8 countywide and see an average of 180 weekly regular walkers. - Community Walking Sports continues to go from strength to strength and 2022/23 saw over 2,300 participations in Walking Football, Rugby and Netball.